glenn-f/glenn-f/README.md

 - 👋 Hi, I’m @glenn-f
-- 👀 I’m interested in programming languages
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Java, C++ and Python
+- 🌱 I’m currently learning Next.js, React, Node.js, CI/CD and Database Tools (for SQL and NoSQL)
-- 💞️ I’m looking to collaborate on ... (anything that coding can do)
-- 📫 How to reach me ... (hard to find)

 <!---
 glenn-f/glenn-f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.